givensuman/dune-os/README.md

 This is a custom Linux build designed around Fedora's [Atomic Desktops](https://fedoraproject.org/atomic-desktops/), as a community-driven adaptation of the [Universal Blue](https://universal-blue.org/) project.
 These systems are immutable by nature, which means users are actually gated from directly modifying the system, providing an incredibly secure form of interacting with the Linux platform.

 This is the OS I use daily on a Framework 13 laptop.
 It features the [COSMIC desktop environment](https://system76.com/cosmic/), [Homebrew](https://brew.sh/) for package management, and anything you could want for containerized development.
-It's unopinioated by design, other than preferring [Ghostty](https://ghostty.org/) for the terminal and [Catppuccin](https://catppuccin.com/) for the system theme.
+It's unopinioated by design, other than preferring [Ghostty](https://ghostty.org/) for the terminal, [Fish](https://fishshell.com) for our shell, and [Catppuccin](https://catppuccin.com/) for the system theme.

 If you'd like to use this yourself, please feel free!
 If you'd like to build your own, consult the [DIY](./DIY.md) document.